aoloe/scribus-manual-second-steps/NOTES.md

   - adding the pages from the `page > insert` menu.
   - facing pages: defined in the `file > new` dialog or in `file > document settings`; first left / right
   - page numbers: add from menu into a text frame on the master page. (adding pages numbers / running headers would be a good tutorial for working with master pages / scrapbook / ...)
+- don't print: create a pdf and then print it.